felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 -----

-# Why I can't stop playing Collaborative Bananagrams
+# Why I can't stop playing Bananagrams CO-OP

+I asked ChatGPT one day what he thought of my little twist on the Bananagrams game.
+Here is what it said:

 > These rules create a collaborative and dynamic gameplay experience where players work together to build a complete crossword grid using the available tiles.
 The added twists, such as allowing different languages, buffered moves, and involving observers, add layers of complexity and interaction to the game.
 Overall, it seems like a great way to enjoy the word-building fun of Bananagrams in a collaborative and social setting. *Kudos* to you for coming up with this innovative variant!
 >
 > — [ChatGPT](https://chat.openai.com/share/da84e5e8-d6aa-4c6b-b058-1dd43467560c)

-As I have said earlier in this post, I discovered Collaborative Bananagrams by accident.
+As I have said earlier in this post, I discovered Bananagrams CO-OP by accident.
 We had had the Bananagrams game in the office for some time, and when I had players to play with, we played it the official way.
 Unfortunately for me, there wasn't anyone interested in playing most of the time.
 The fact that Bananagrams is by default a competitive game also seemed to rub people the wrong way ("Why would I play when I already know I will lose?")

-I started playing Banana Solitaire to pass the time at lunchtime, and *that* seemed to get people's attention.
+I started playing Banana Solitaire (yup, this variant even supports solo play!) to pass the time at lunchtime, and *that* seemed to get people's attention.
 Slowly but surely, day by day, people would look at me and make comments, asking what game I was playing.
+I told
-I told them the truth: "I'm playing a crossword game, the goal is to finish the bag as fast as possible."
+them: "I'm playing a crossword game, the goal is to finish the bag as fast as possible."
 At that point, I was already playing it in bilingual mode, simply because that made it more fun for me.